MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 ### 2: Details of operations run in the last half hour

 `TimeCreated`, a property of every Windows event, states the time the event was created.
-Comparing this property with a particular date/time object can be used to filter all events:
+Comparing this property with a particular date/time object is useful for filtering all events:

 ```powershell
 PS C:\> $DateLatest = (Get-Date).AddMinutes(-30)